The Expected Costs for Correcting an Overbite

 Close your mouth, pull your lips from your teeth, and look at your jaw.
 You should see about half of your bottom teeth.
 If your upper teeth cover up much more of their lower counterparts, you could have an overbite.

-Some people are born with this issue, but others develop it due to:
+Some people are born with this issue, but others develop it due to the following:

 An overbite isn't simply a cosmetic problem.
 If your bottom teeth always hit the top of your mouth, you might develop ulcers.
 You might also chip your teeth, and keeping them clean could be difficult.

-The American Association of Orthodontists says overbites can be addressed by either:
+The American Association of Orthodontists says overbites can be addressed in these ways:

-It will cost $1,900 to $5,000 to correct your overbite, on average, depending on what solution you choose.
-Most often, braces and aligners are your two choices.
+It will cost $2,000 to more than $40,000 to correct your overbite, on average, depending on what solution you choose.

 Aligners are translucent trays that fit over the teeth.
-As the teeth move, new trays are made.
+As the teeth move, new trays are swapped in.
 Unlike braces, which stay on the teeth all the time, aligners can slide on and off when you need to eat, drink, or participate in something important, like a job interview.

-Some types of aligners are made in dentist or orthodontist offices, and their prices can be similar to those generated by braces.
+Some types of aligners are made in dentist or orthodontist offices, and their prices can be similar to those of braces.
 On average, experts say, these aligners and braces can cost between $3,000 and $5,000.

 Direct-to-consumer aligners are made from models of your teeth.
 While dental professionals supervise the movement, few or no appointments are involved.
 That cuts the price dramatically.
 Solutions like this cost anywhere from $1,900 to $3,500, experts say.